Bob Bradley (wrestler)

-Robert Markovich is a retired American professional wrestler better known by his ring name Bob Bradley and the second Battle Kat.
+Robert Markovich (born March 3, 1958) is an American retired professional wrestler, better known by the ring names Bob Bradley and Battle Kat.
 He wrestled for the World Wrestling Federation, World Class Championship Wrestling, the Universal Wrestling Federation, World Championship Wrestling, All Japan Pro Wrestling, and the National Wrestling Conference.

 Professional wrestling career

 World Wrestling Federation (1982–1988)

 After being trained by "Superfly" Jimmy Snuka, Markovich began his career in 1982, appearing at a World Wrestling Federation taping on June 1, 1982, in Allentown, PA.
 There he wrestled and was defeated by noted wrestler and trainer Larry Sharpe.
 Wrestling as "Bob Bradley", he would continue to make appearances at tapings for the WWF syndicated shows Championship Wrestling and All-American Wrestling, facing opponents such as Jimmy Snuka, Blackjack Mulligan, and Buddy Rose.
 A little more than a month after his first match, Bradley gained his first victory when he pinned Laurent Soucie at a house show in Salisbury, MD.
 Despite his inexperience, he became a full-time member of the roster.
 As an enhancement talent, he sustained numerous losses in 1983 and 1984, falling to much of the WWF roster.
 He also gained occasional wins, defeating similar undercard talent like Barry Hart (Barry Horowitz), Mac Rivera, and Jose Estrada.
 Following January 1984 his appearances became infrequent, and he wrestled only a small number of WWF matches that year and in 1985.
 During 1985 he also appeared for the NWC promotion in Massachusetts, wrestling as "Cowboy" Bob Bradley.
 In 1986 Bradley donned a mask and was known as "The Tiger" during a WWF tour of Australia.
 He also donned a mask that year and wrestled occasionally as The Red Demon.
 On September 16, 1986, he was the opponent for "Superstar" Billy Graham in the latter's return to the WWF.
 Following a loss to Jerry Allen on October 26, 1986, he wrestled exclusively as The Red Demon.
 His final match in his first WWF run came January 26, 1988 when he teamed with Van Van Horne against The British Bulldogs.